UFC Fight Night: Gonzaga vs Cro Cop 2: Predictions & Analysis

 A few statistical edges stand out.
 Pawlak throws significantly more leather — a 0.1 sig. strike per minute gap.
 Westcott is far more active with takedowns, averaging 3.1 more per 15 minutes.
 Pawlak has tighter striking defense, making opponents miss more often.

-The Pick: Sheldon Westcott over Pawel Pawlak.
-This is essentially a pick'em.
-The model nudges toward Westcott at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Pawlak at 35% implied while our model sees 46% — a 12-point disagreement that could signal value.
+The Pick: Pawel Pawlak over Sheldon Westcott.
+We're leaning Pawlak here at 65%, a solid but not overwhelming edge.
+Notably, the betting market has Pawlak at 35% implied while our model sees 65% — a 30-point disagreement that could signal value.

 Maryna Moroz vs Joanne Wood